carloscortonc/non-ai-flappybird/README.md

 <img src="./images/problem-3-the-score.png" width="200" align="right" />

-This problem didn't have an affect at the beggining (when the bird's score would not go over 5), but as the program improved and the score increased, some runs would fail inexplicably.
+This problem didn't have an effect at the beggining (when the bird's score would not go over 5), but as the program improved and the score increased, some runs would fail inexplicably.
 I ended up realizing that the score was sometimes covering the column we use to check and find the bird's position.

 **The solution**: Contemplate the posibility of not finding the bird during scene-detection.
 In this case, the previous known data should be used. _The score sits quite high in the game-canvas, so loosing some bird-position updates should not be that critical._